- Describe the history of media anthropology including initial resistance to media as a topic of anthropological study.

 Unlike other academic fields that study media and meaning, media anthropologists focus on how producers and audiences share or contest different types of meaning.
 Ethnographies by media anthropologists typically focus on the ways producers of media assume, or seek to stimulate, a particular set of feelings in audiences, and how audiences can give feedback to media producers.
 In his ethnography of advertising agencies in Sri Lanka, for example, Steven Kemper (2001) observed that “when they are able, advertising agencies hire local staff” because they can “think like,” and thus sell to, local audiences.
 In the process, local advertising staff become the audiences they imagine others to be and their work helps to define a new class of consumers who purchase globalized media products.
 Media production and consumption are interconnected, one creating the conditions for the other.

 Many media anthropology projects have focused on mass communication, the process of sending a message to many people in a way that allows the sender complete control over the content of a message—although, as described above, not control over the meaning.
 This is the definition of mass communication: one-to-many communication that privileges the sender and/or owner of the technology that transmits the media.
 Such a description is not without its challenges.
-As Francisco Osorio (2005) argues, talking drums like those used in New Guinea not only fit the definition of mass communication—a message sent from one to many that privileges the sender—the talking drums example also reveals the ways in which there is an implicit assumption in anthropology that mass communication involves electrical technology.
+As Francisco Osorio (2005) argues, talking drums like those used in New Guinea not only fit the definition of mass communication—a message sent from one to many that privileges the sender—the talking drums example also reveals the ways in which there is an implicit prioritization of electricity in media anthropology, an assumption that mass communication involves electrical technology.
 This is ethnocentric given the uneven distribution of electrical infrastructure.
 Dominic Boyer, an anthropologist who has written ethnographies about both energy infrastructures like electricity and German journalists writing international news, proposed that we move from media anthropology to an “anthropology of mediation.”
 Rather than use a universal definition of what counts as media to the anthropologist, Boyer’s term anthropology of mediation focuses on the way images, speech, people, and things become socially significant or meaningful as they are communicated.
 The focus is shifted away from the technology itself, a controversial approach that some have criticized for transforming media anthropology into an “anthropology of everything.”

 As a result of this proposal for an anthropology of mediation, some anthropologists have started to study the physical human senses that make meaningful interactions with media possible.
-As Charles Hirschkind (2006) argues for example, the power of a cassette tape sermon in Egypt “lies not simply in its capacity to disseminate ideas or instill religious ideologies but in its effect on the human sensorium… the soundscape produced through the circulation of this medium animates and sustains a substrate of sensory knowledges and embodied aptitudes.”
+As Charles Hirschkind (2006) argues for example, the power of a cassette tape sermon in Egypt in “lies not simply in its capacity to disseminate ideas or instill religious ideologies but in its effect on the human sensorium… the soundscape produced through the circulation of this medium animates and sustains a substrate of sensory knowledges and embodied aptitudes.”
 Hirschkind is suggesting that the feeling that Muslim listeners experience while listening to the sermons—rather than the precise meaning or value of the information— is more significant for understanding the appeal of these tapes.
 This is an example of research that focuses on mediation rather than simply assessing the meaning of the information transferred.

 Sensory approaches to mediation present some methodological dilemmas.
 When media anthropologists study meaning ethnographically they can ask audiences what a particular example of media means or what a person finds meaningful about it.
 Anthropologists studying the sensory dimensions of mediation do not have direct access to how audiences feel media.
 We can ask how audiences feel, but describing a feeling involves translating physical sensation into language, a difficult process.
 To get around this problem, ethnographers of mediation have used innovative approaches to participant-observation that include techniques from psychoanalysis, depth interviews that closely analyze how audiences create meaning rather than what meaning is, and autoethnographic approaches in which the anthropologist explores his or her own personal experiences.
 These research techniques are used to reduce the gap between what people experience and what they can describe.